 I study the effects of anthropogenic activities on the cycling of chemical elements in ecosystems.
 My particular area of interest is on the biogeochemical and hydrological processes that control the cycling of mercury, nitrogen, carbon, and sulfur at the watershed scale.
 A recent focus is the effects of climate change on streamflow with an emphasis on high flows and implications for water quality.

-Dr. Andrea Ghermandi is an Associate Professor and Head at the Department of Natural Resources and Environmental Management, and the director of the Natural Resources and Environmental Research Center at the University of Haifa in Israel.
-He is an alumnus of the Global Young Academy.
-He received a Ph.D. in Analysis and Governance of Sustainable Development from the University of Venice (Italy) in 2008.
-An environmental engineer by training, his research spans over a range of fields including the technical and economic analysis of ecological engineering and renewable energy desalination technologies, the valuation and mapping of freshwater and marine ecosystem services, the use of research synthesis techniques and crowdsourced digital data in environmental studies.
-He has published in leading environmental science and environmental economics journals and contributed to high-profile international initiatives such as TEEB-The Economics of Ecosystems and Biodiversity, the UNEP/GEF Project for Ecosystem Services (ProEcoServ), the Ocean Health Index, and the Ecosystem Service Partnership.
+I am an Associate Professor and Head at the Department of Natural Resources and Environmental Management, and the director of the Natural Resources and Environmental Research Center at the University of Haifa in Israel.
+I am an alumnus of the Global Young Academy.
+I received a PhD in Analysis and Governance of Sustainable Development from the University of Venice (Italy) in 2008.
+An environmental engineer by training, my research spans over a range of fields including the valuation and mapping of ecosystem services and the passive crowdsourcing of social media data in environmental research.
+I have published >50 peer-reviewed scientific articles and contributed to high-profile international initiatives such as TEEB-The Economics of Ecosystems and Biodiversity, the UNEP/GEF Project for Ecosystem Services (ProEcoServ), and the Ecosystem Service Partnership.

 Assistant Professor of Microbiome and Nutrition, at the Dept of Food Sciences and Experimental Nutrition, at the University of São Paulo, Brazil, and a Research Fellow at the Laboratory of Applied Immunology, at the University of Brasilia.
 His experience is focused on the molecular ecology of microbial systems, especially host-associated microbial ecosystems.
 For the last 10 years, he has centered his research questions on the human gut microbiome, using both human studies as well as animal models.
 Key aspects of this research include the influence of the gut microbiome on health and disease, the modulation of the gut microbiome through diet and the immune system, especially through the use of unavailable carbohydrates.